pivotal/skenario/docs/concepts.md

 statistics and recalculates its desired number of replicas.

 The `AutoscalerTicktockStock` is used to manage this regular behaviour.
-At creation time, Movements from the `AutoscalerTicktockStock` back into itself are scheduled.
+At creation time, Movements from the `AutoscalerTicktockStock` back into itself are scheduled, so that `AutoscalerTicktockStock` is both of the `From()` and `To()` stocks in the Movements.
 On each `Add()` the stock will drive the actual KPA, prompting it to update its statistics and calculate a new desired value.

 ### Example: Replicas

 Replicas are the unit that the KPA is scaling up and down.
 The responsiveness of the overall system depends in no small part on how quickly Replicas can become active and able to process incoming traffic.
-Replicas follow what is essentially a simple FSM (though not modeled as such):
+The Movements graph for Replicas is:

 ```
                            +--------------------------------------+